o-ran-sc/ric-app-ts/docs/user-guide.rst

 Sending QoE Prediction Request
 ==============================

 Traffic Steering listens for badly performing UEs.
-When it identifies a UE whose RSRP is below the threshold, it generates a QoE Prediction Request message and sends it to the QP Driver xApp.
+Each Anomaly Detection message received from AD xApp, results in a QoE Prediction Request to QP xApp.
 The RMR Message Type is 30000.
 The following is an example message body:

 .. {"UEPredictionSet" : ["12345"]}